Skip to main content

 Rent, wages, insurance, and loan repayments must be paid regardless of revenue performance.
 Businesses with high fixed-to-variable cost ratios are more vulnerable to cash flow disruption during revenue downturns.
 Regularly reviewing your cost structure helps identify opportunities to shift fixed costs to variable ones.

-Implementing proven strategies can dramatically improve your cash flow position.
-These approaches work individually, but the most effective businesses combine multiple strategies to create a comprehensive cash flow management system.
+The most effective businesses combine multiple strategies to create a comprehensive cash flow management system.

-1. Create a Cash Flow Forecast
+1. Create a cash flow forecast

-2. Invoice Promptly and Follow Up
+2. Invoice promptly and follow up

-3. Negotiate Supplier Terms
+3. Negotiate supplier terms

 Work with your suppliers to extend payment terms where possible.
 Moving from 7-day to 30-day terms gives you three additional weeks of cash flow breathing room.
-Build strong relationships with key suppliers - they are more likely to offer favourable terms to reliable, long-term customers.
-Conversely, avoid committing to terms you cannot meet, as late payments damage relationships and can lead to supply disruptions.
+Build strong relationships with key suppliers — they are more likely to offer favourable terms to reliable, long-term customers.

-4. Build a Cash Reserve
+4. Build a cash reserve

-Aim to maintain a cash reserve equal to at least 2-3 months of operating expenses.
+Aim to maintain a cash reserve equal to at least 2–3 months of operating expenses.
 This buffer protects you against unexpected costs, seasonal downturns, and late payments.
 Build the reserve gradually by setting aside a fixed percentage of revenue each week or month.
-Treat it as a non-negotiable business expense rather than an optional saving.

-5. Manage Inventory Efficiently
+5. Manage inventory efficiently

-6. Control Expenses
+6. Control expenses

-7. Use Finance Strategically
+7. Use finance strategically

 Strategic use of business finance is a legitimate and effective cash flow management tool.
 A short-term loan can bridge a cash flow gap caused by a large project, fund seasonal inventory ahead of a peak period, cover unexpected expenses without depleting reserves, or provide working capital during a growth phase.
 The key is borrowing with a clear purpose and a plan to repay from the revenue the funding helps generate.